kytulendu/rra-krr/rrowl.md

 Since he can’t read mind in this form without physical contact or consume Nepeta-Leaves extract, he can only guess the subject’s thought based on what he feel/sense from the subject, with very high accuracy due to training.

 When using Nepeta-Leaves extract, his telepathic senses are greatly enhance, the maximum effective range increase to about 2,000 km or more.
-At this state, he have full telepathic abilities, such as mind reading, send thought / emotion or vision, memory probing, psychic communication with others, temporary replicate knowledge and skills of others, etc.
+At this state, he have full telepathic abilities, such as mind reading, send thought/emotion or vision, memory probing, psychic communication with others, temporary replicate knowledge and skills of others, etc.

-With shorter range, his telepathic power is stronger, at less than 40-50 m, he can send pain directly to his enemy’s brain, fry part of it or rupture some vein in their brain with sensory overload or temporary paralyze or rip their mind to pieces, or torture them with the worse of worse things in a mental loop.
+With shorter range, his telepathic power is stronger, at less than 40-50 m, he can send pain directly to his enemy’s brain, fry part of it or rupture some vein in their brain with sensory overload or temporary paralyse or rip their mind to pieces, or torture them with the worse of worse things in a mental loop.
 Note: This is not single target abilities!

 In range longer than 2,000 km, he have limited telepathy, like sense psychic present within a star system for example.